-For effective and safe pregnancy prevention, visit Abigail Justiss, MD, at Pflugerville OBGYN.
-Dr. Justiss provides personalized and confidential care to women in Pflugerville, Texas, who are looking to prevent pregnancy.
+For effective and safe pregnancy prevention, visit Pflugerville OBGYN.
+Our team provides personalized and confidential care to women in Pflugerville, Texas, who are looking to prevent pregnancy.
 To learn about contraception options and have all of your questions answered, schedule a consultation online or over the phone today.

-At Pflugerville OBGYN, Dr. Justiss offers extensive birth control options to choose from based on your lifestyle and preferences.
+At Pflugerville OBGYN, the team offers extensive birth control options to choose from based on your lifestyle and preferences.
 Available contraceptive options include:

 Some types of birth control must be taken daily — like birth control pills — while others can be implanted in a minor in-office surgical procedure and last for three or more years — including implants and IUDs.
-To determine which type of contraception is best for you, Dr. Justiss discusses your sexual health history, current or expected frequency of sexual intercourse, and lifestyle.
+To determine which type of contraception is best for you, the provider discusses your sexual health history, current or expected frequency of sexual intercourse, and lifestyle.

 Certain lifestyle factors — such as a busy or erratic schedule — may make it difficult to remember to take a birth control pill every day.
 You may also prefer more long-term solutions for pregnancy prevention.
-Dr. Justiss answers all of your questions and works with you to find the best contraception option for your needs.
+The provider answers all of your questions and works with you to find the best contraception option for your needs.

 The effectiveness of contraception varies depending on the type you choose.
 Generally, hormonal birth control ranges from 95-99% effectiveness when used properly.
 This means taking your prescriptions on time every day — in the case of birth control pills — or scheduling yearly checkups to ensure an implant is still in place and effective at preventing pregnancy.

 Other benefits of contraception include: